vitaly-t/pg-promise/API/queryFile.md

 **Read only**: true
 <a name="QueryFile.prepare"></a>
 ### QueryFile.prepare()
-If the the query hasn't been prepared yet, it will read the fileand process the contents according the parameters passed into theconstructor.
+If the the query hasn't been prepared yet, it will read the fileand process the contents according to the parameters passed intothe constructor.

 **Kind**: static method of <code>[QueryFile](#QueryFile)</code>
 **Summary**: Prepares the query for execution.